 An eighth Lost Mall also does not fit within our 1946-1979 timeline focus.
 SHANNON MALL was in operation between August 1980 and November 2010.
 The complex went through various renovations and name changes before being entirely demolished in 2014.

-In the early 2020s, four Greater Atlanta malls are technically still in operation, but are teetering toward Lost Mall status;
+In the 2020s, two Greater Atlanta malls were technically still in operation, but teetering toward Lost Mall status;

 *NORTHLAKE MALL [1971]